 Supportive Living Program

 Our Supported Living Program (SLP) provides supportive living services to older adolescents and young adults who are coping with intellectual and developmental differing abilities and other mental health challenges.
 The focus in these programs is to provide long-term residential support services and to develop individualized treatment plans.
-This program structure is a combination of four-bed group living, two-bed group living, and single-bed supported independent living.
+This program structure is a combination of six-bed, four-bed group living, two-bed group living, and single-bed supported independent living.

 Supportive Independent Living program